 James is neither an Allen Ginsberg clone nor a “Beatnik.”
 And he doesn’t live in Williamsburg.
 But he is a heck of an author, with a new book out.
 You can’t miss his banner!

 Ben is a top-rated Realtor for Petersen Real Estate.
 He likes these email signatures, but he wishes they’d update the banner (been ten years!).

 Jason lives in Williamsburg, and he’s a popular blogger.
-The link to his latest post is right in his signature!
+You can find the link to his latest post right in his signature!

 Merrie sells a ton of designer handbags at MH Fashion.
 And she even sells them from her email signatures.
 Imagine that!

 Stephen is a serious professor of biology.
 He doesn’t appreciate the university enforcing the banner at the bottom.
 But it’s not a fight he’s going to take up…this semester.

 Anna believes HR Consultants get a bad rap.
 Thankfully she’s hiring.
 So now she spends more time with interviews than layoffs.